Get a quick quote

 • Employment and wages growth - If employment levels are low, the RBA will be more inclined to lower the cash rate as a means of stimulating investment and creating more jobs.
 Similarly, slow wages growth can indicate slow economic growth and make it more likely that the RBA will keep the cash rate where it is.

 • Inflation - One of the RBA’s ongoing goals is to keep the inflation rate between the 2 and 3 per cent target range.
 If the rate of actual inflation exceeds 3%, the RBA is inclined to increase interest rates to help consumers retain their level of buying power.
-The current quarterly rate of inflation is 4.1%, and it appears to be on the way down.
+The current quarterly rate of inflation is 2.8%.
+The RBA are still not convinced the lower inflation is stable enough to cut the cash rate yet.

 • Growth of the Australian economy - GDP represents the value of all goods and services produced in Australia.
 If it falls too low, the RBA may lower the official cash rate target to help stimulate the economy (if interest rates are lower, more people will buy houses, open businesses, make investments, etc.)